intel/nauta/docs/user-guide/actions/template_packs.md

 **Note:** This is in contrast to parameters _not_ intended for customization; these parameters typically live within the templates themselves.)

-## Altering Parameters Listed in values.yaml
+## Altering Parameters Listed in the YAML File

-When altering parameters listed in the `values.yaml` file, there are two approaches:
+When altering parameters listed in the YAML file: `values.yaml, there are two approaches:

 1. Users _may_ manually modify the pack's `values.yaml` file using a text editor.
 Any modifications done using this approach will be permanent and apply to all subsequent experiments based on this pack.

 2. Users _may_ alter some of the parameters listed in `values.yaml` file temporarily, and only for a single experiment.
 To do so the user may specify alternative values for any of the parameters listed in `values.yaml` using the `--pack_param` option when submitting an experiment (please see the `nctl` manual for more details).

 Advanced users who want full control over how their experiments are deployed and executed on the Kubernetes cluster _may_ also directly modify the templates residing in the `<PACK_NAME>/charts/templates/` folder.
 Doing this, however requires a good grasp of Kubernetes concepts, notation, and debugging techniques, and is therefore _not recommended_.